 My family and friends are spread all over the world, we love to holiday in far flung destinations, and I also travel with my husband on his business trips so we can have time together.
 Years of very frequent flying mean I’ve got air travel tips that can really help you enjoy not just the trip, but also the journey.

-Over the years I’ve learned some easy ways to make flying easier on both body and soul.
-These simple air travel tips can really enhance your next flying experience and get your trip – whether its business or pleasure – off to a great start.
+I’ve got some easy air travel tips to make flying easier on both body and soul.
+They can really enhance your next flying experience and get your trip – whether its business or pleasure – off to a great start.

 1. Get enough rest before you leave

 Although I don’t always follow my own advice on this one, it’s a good idea to make sure you are well rested before flying.
 Airports can be stressful places and being tired and grumpy really doesn’t help.

 Flying – particularly frequently – can leave you with dry skin and hair.
 Use a richer facial moisturiser, or a serum and moisturiser, during the week before you leave.
 Don’t forget to use a rich body lotion as well.
 If you have the time/budget for a professional facial, this is a great time to have one.
 Be sure to deep condition your hair at least once the week before you fly, and use a leave in conditioner on the day you travel.
 Take travel sizes of these products with you to use after the flight as well.

 3. Pack as lightly as you possibly can.

 Having to haul loads of heavy suitcases around is never any fun.
 If you plan to shop while you are away you can pack a smaller bag inside a larger bag to at least cut down on your luggage on the outbound leg of your journey.